 Hillels are increasingly going green.
 Three have already installed solar panels on top of their buildings.
 Illini Hillel has installed three environmentally-friendly LED lights for the eternal flames on their ark.
 Green activist and former Congressional candidate Erin Schrode has also recently spoken at several Hillels across the country about how individual students can reduce their carbon footprint.

 “The Torah's teachings around sustainability are especially enlightening: ‘One is forbidden to eat before giving food to one's animals’ (Talmud Bavli, Berachot 40a),” said Amchislavskiy.
 “This teaches incredible sensitivity to others that is needed in this world.
 That is what I hope my students learn from caring for our chickens.”

 Made possible by a grant from Hazon, the chicken coop is the latest in CSU Hillel’s ongoing sustainability initiatives – and represents the growing trend of sustainable Hillels.
 CSU Hillel is also one of the first Hillel in the country to be granted the Hazon Seal of Sustainability, a program that provides a roadmap to advance sustainability-related education, action and advocacy in Jewish communities.

-Oregon Hillel is working to join that club, which involves forming a green team and completing sustainability audits.
+Oregon Hillel is also working to join that club, which involves forming a green team and completing sustainability audits.
 Having started with small steps such as installing bike racks and investing in reusable tablecloths for Shabbat, Oregon Hillel looks forward to continuing its journey to going green.